Compare Google Fiber internet to the competition

 Is Google Fiber still a thing?

 Yes, Google Fiber is still kicking!
 Google Fiber can power your home or office with fiber-optic internet service.
-There are four Google Fiber plans available:
+Here are four of the Google Fiber plans available:

 - Fiber 1 Gig: Download/upload speeds up to 1,000 Mbps, no data caps, equipment included ($70/mo.)